jomyg/Git-basics/README.md

 ```
 ### What is Commit ?
 ================================================================================================================================================
+The git commit command captures a snapshot of the project's currently staged changes.
+Committed snapshots can be thought of as “safe” versions of a project—Git will never change them unless you explicitly ask it to.

 ```
 [root@ip-172-31-9-154 mydir]# git commit -m "commit 1" [master (root-commit) 5414c7d] commit 1